lukeorth/poison-demo-site/content/posts/introducing-poison.md

 <!--more-->

-I use this theme on my personal site at https://lukeorth.com, so check it out if you’d like to see Poison in action.
+I use this theme on my personal site at https://lukeorth.com, so check it out to see Poison in action.

 ## Features

 In addition to the normal features you get with Hugo (standard Built-in templates, shortcodes, etc.), Poison offers some unique features of its own.

-- **Light & dark mode** -- Give readers the choice to read in light or dark mode.
-Light mode is the default, but you can modify this in your config file.
+- **Light & dark mode** -- Give readers the choice to read in either light or dark mode.
+Light mode is the default when visitors first visit your site, but you can change this in your config file.
 - **Table of contents** -- Provide readers on a desktop with a floating table of contents.
-- **Series** -- Sensibly link and display content that you'd like to group into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).
+- **Series** -- Sensibly link and display content that can be grouped into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).

    This is accomplished using a custom taxonomy, so just add `series` to the frontmatter on each piece of content you'd like to group together.